neharin711/chatbot_commandline/README.md

-# chatbot_commandline
+# Task Manager Chatbot 📝🤖

-A command-line personal assistant chatbot built in Python helps users manage tasks and set reminders.
-It supports adding, viewing, and deleting tasks, as well as setting due dates through simple typed commands.
+A simple command-line chatbot built using Python to help you manage daily tasks and reminders efficiently.

+---

+##  Features

+- **Add Tasks**
+  Quickly add a task by just typing a command.

+- **View Tasks**
+  See all your tasks with optional due dates.

+- **Delete Tasks**
+  Remove completed or unwanted tasks easily.

+- **Set Reminders**
+  Attach a date and time to any task to remember deadlines.

+- **Help Command**
+  Forgot what to type?
+Just type `help` to see all commands.

+---